fsantini/python-dependency-manager/README.md

 optional packages =
     tensorflow

+# Defines a priority order for the packages to be installed
+priority = my_pip_package

 # This section contains list of packages to be installed.
 # The name of each entry is the name of the *module* that the package provides.
 # For example, tensorflow-gpu and tensorflow-cpu both provide the tensorflow module.